rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/separate-navigation-simulation.md

 ## Advanced Tips
 If you want to run your application separately from the Gazebo simulation on rapyuta.io, it will need time synchronization.
-Since the set up runs two ROS Masters, one in the cloud with Gazebo and the other on a computer with navigation nodes.
+Since the setup runs two ROS Masters, one in the cloud with Gazebo and the other on a computer with navigation nodes.
 The clock for these two applications will need to be in sync.
 The clock synchronization is by ***/clock*** ROS topic, which is published by Gazebo.